-Always ring the service first and ask about their complaint process (how you would go about making a complaint).
+Consider ringing the service first and ask about their complaint process (how you would go about making a complaint).
 Avoid going into details of the complaint unless you are sure the person you are speaking to is the one who receives complaints.
 This contact may be the first of many you have with the service, so approach the first call as an information gathering exercise and as part of a staged process.
 This will help to avoid the frustrations that can arise from dealing with a number of different people in a large organisational system.
 Ask to speak to a senior person such as a unit manager, department head, or supervisor who has the responsibility for the person or area that you are making the complaint about.
 Ask if the service has a complaints section.
 Many agencies have internal complaint sections or specific complaints handling procedures.

 Do I have to complain to the service?

 You do not have to complain directly to the service.
 If you decide not to complain directly to the service, contact a complaint agency such as the Health and Disability Services Complaints Office or Health Consumers’ Council to discuss your concern and other options.
-If you decide to contact an independent complaint agency, always phone first and discuss your complaint with an inquiry officer.
+If you decide to contact an independent complaint agency, consider calling first and discuss your complaint with an inquiry officer.
 The inquiry officer will tell you what you need to do to make a complaint.

 The first step in making a complaint is to be clear about what is the basic problem – this is sometimes called identifying the “key issue”.
 The Health Consumers’ Council can help you identify the key issue.